CondorcetVote/Documentation-Book/II-#-C.-Result-#-3.-Advanced-Results-Management.md

 $election->getResult('Schulze')->getCondorcetElectionGeneratorVersion() ; // Return Condorcet version at the build time.

 $election->getResult('Schulze')->getBuildTimeStamp() ; // Return timestamp (float) of the build time.

+$election->getResult('Schulze')->getOriginalArrayWithString() ; // Return the result as array with Candidate as string by name. because Candidate name can continue to change (Even if you can get the history of the changes.).
+This method give you serenity.
 ```

 ## Get compute details